floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 This step is necessary to ensure that the selected publications are relevant to the research question and that the results are not biased by low-quality publications.

-Once a final selection of publications was made, the resulting publications were qualitatively reviewed and categorized based on the method or approach described.
+Once a final selection of publications was made, the resulting publications were reviewed, relevant information was extracted, and the publications were categorized based on the methods or approaches described.

 #pagebreak()